Spiritreader/keval/README.md

 ## Acknowledgments

-Seems to be memory leak free according to valgrind and our limited testing.
+* Seems to be memory leak free according to valgrind and our limited testing.
+* keval.h and keval.c are 100% klausified.